 - The Oklahoma State Archives at the Oklahoma Department of Libraries also collects maps from state agencies: www.odl.state.ok.us/oar/resources/maps.htm

-Map Archive Highlights
+Map Archives Highlights

-Fire insurance maps were originally created as a product to help fire insurance companies assess the potential risks involved in underwriting policies.
-A survey was taken every two to three years for each town and the maps you see here were created.
+Fire insurance maps were created as a product to help fire insurance companies assess the potential risks involved in underwriting policies.
+A survey was taken every two to three years for each town, and the maps you see here were created.
 Small communities may fit on one sheet where larger cities are mapped over many pages.
 The examples seen here were created by the Sanborn company that is still in the business of geospatial mapping today.

-The maps from Government Reports include those submitted with Reports to the Commissioner of Indian Affairs as well as others.
+The maps from government reports include those submitted with Reports to the Commissioner of Indian Affairs as well as others.
 This example shows a map created from the information taken in the 11th United States Census of 1890 under the direction of T. J. Morgan, the Commissioner of Indian Affairs.

 This map is a survey of the town of Sulphur and the surrounding areas, showing the proposed land for a public reservation, now known as the Chickasaw National Recreation Area, maintained by the National Park Service.
 This map was created for the Commission to the Five Civilized Tribes in 1902.